folkforms/opengl-notes/matrices.md

 `vertex * model instance pos/rot/scale * camera view * projection matrix`

-This gives us the final position in clip space (which is -1 to +1 coordinate space for x,y,z.)
+This gives us the final vertex position in clip space (which is -1 to +1 coordinate space for x,y,z.)
 The GPU then automatically converts clip space into screen pixels.

 ## Projection matrix in 2D games